BigBang1112/gbx-net/README.md

 You should run this line of code **only once** at the start of the program.

 In Blazor WebAssembly, you must additionally enable `WasmBuildNative`, as the `Lzo` implementation utilizes the native build.
+This also requires having [WebAssembly Build Tools](https://learn.microsoft.com/en-us/aspnet/core/blazor/webassembly-build-tools-and-aot?view=aspnetcore-10.0) installed.

 ```xml
 <PropertyGroup>